andersganander/word_hunt/README.md

 - ### Frequent User
   - As a frequent user I want to check the high score to see if i still have the highest score.
-  - As a frequen user I want to try different game playing strategys to find out the best way to get a high score
+  - As a frequent user I want to try different game playing strategys to find out the best way to get a high score.

 ## Design
 The design of the application serves two main objectives.
-Firstly, it aims to closely replicate the aesthetic of the printed version of "Svenska Dagbladet," particularly in the way the letters are arranged within a grid.
-This approach not only maintains a visual connection to the traditional newspaper layout but also enhances readability and familiarity for users accustomed to the print medium.
+Firstly, it aims to closely replicate the aesthetic of the printed version of the game in "Svenska Dagbladet," particularly in the way the letters are arranged within a grid.
 Secondly, the design prioritizes user-friendliness, especially for mobile phone users.
 To achieve this, the interface is intentionally minimalist, featuring intuitive icons that guide the user effortlessly through the game.
 The color scheme is limited to a few shades to avoid visual clutter, and the text is concise, ensuring that the gameplay is straightforward and accessible.
 This combination of a familiar aesthetic with a streamlined functionality makes the game engaging and easy to navigate on smaller screens.

 ### Colors
 The number of colors has been deliberately kept to a minimum in the design.
 The reason behind this choice of colors is partly to promote readability and clarity through strong contrasts, such as black on white or white on black.
 However, it also involves leveraging the signaling value of certain colors.
 For instance, two of the buttons on the startup screen are green to guide first-time users to the most important functions (starting the game and reading instructions).
 The colors on the leaderboard are chosen to create a game-like atmosphere, utilizing colors and fonts commonly seen on high score lists.
 The user's score is highlighted in a bright yellow-green color to make it easy to quickly identify one's position on the list.